The First Phase

 We all come to the table with bias.
 The bias comes from experiences we grew up and they are unavoidable.
 But it is about recognizing the bias we all hold and being intentional about making our choices and being accepting of the value of differences.

-Diversity, inclusion, commitment around this work, you have to understand where the bias comes from.
+Diversity, inclusion, and commitment around this work, you have to understand where the bias comes from.
 It isn’t enough to just say I have them.
 One can no longer say, that is just how I’ve always done it.

 The starting point is understanding where the bias and isms begin.
 Where does racism originate?
 When you understand the genesis of bias, you can be more accepting to be more intentional with changing the bias.